 Some of the seemingly unnecessary challenges life deals us are our greatest teachers.
 “What doesn’t kill you makes you stronger” carries it’s weight for sure.
 In the book The Places That Scare You: A Guide to Fearlessness in Difficult Times Pema Chödrön states: “We can let the circumstances of our lives harden us and make us increasingly resentful and afraid, or we can let them soften us and make us kinder.”

-This…ah this is my favorite part.
-The part where I get to wholeheartedly say that while the journey may be difficult, and the healing is a process that takes time, it is possible to get rid of emotional pain for good.
+And now for my favorite part.
+The part where I get to wholeheartedly say that while the journey may be difficult, and the healing is a process that takes time, it is possible to let go of emotional pain for good.

 But before I share with you my process of releasing emotional baggage, there’s something we can’t avoid.
-The scars from emotional trauma will always be there – no magic cream can take those away – but we can choose not to allow those memories to have a grip on us – we can choose not to carry that baggage any longer – it does not serve us so cut it loose.
+The scars from emotional trauma will always be there, there is “magic eraser” for that, but we can choose not to allow those memories to have a power over us.
+We can make the decision not to carry that baggage any longer.
+It does not serve us. so cut it loose.
 It’s up to each of us to make a conscious decision and comittment for empowerment.

 - Tapping, or EFT (emotional freedom techniques) – If you choose only one of these tools, tapping alone has the ability to bring about powerful changes on a mental, emotional, and physical level.

-- Confide – Talk, talk, talk.
+- Talking – Talk, talk, talk.
 But, and this is hugely important, be selective about who you share your feelings with, especially if you are in an extremely vulnerable place.
 Trusted family members, close friends, support groups, and therapists can be safe places to express your feelings.

-- Meditate – Sitting/guided meditation, listening to music, taking a long walk, praying, whatever allows you to quiet your mind and get some relief.
+- Meditation – Sitting/guided meditation, listening to music, taking a long walk, praying, whatever allows you to quiet your mind and get some relief.
 Staying connected spiritually is crucial to remaining hopeful.

-- Educate – Read self help books.
-Learn self care skills.
-Educate yourself on how to deal with your pain.
-Read and watch inspirational pieces that encourage you to grow your self love and feel empowered.
-Learn to create and access a boundless safe, loving and healing space full of unconditional love and free of judgement.
+- Educating – Read self help books.
+Practice self care.
+Learn how to empower yourself to manage and process your pain.
+Tap into resources that encourage you to grow your self love and wellbeing.
+Learn to create and access a safe, loving and healing space full of unconditional love and free of judgement.
 Perhaps most important of all, practice having compassion for yourself.

-- Set Healthy Boundaries – Learn to say no to people or things that negatively impact and deplete your energy.
-Instead, immerse yourself in things/people that fill up your energy reserves, and connect deeply with those who do the same.
+- Set Healthy Boundaries – Be okay with saying no to people or things that negatively impact and deplete your energy.
+Instead, immerse yourself in things that fill up your energy reserves, and connect deeply with those who do the same.

 - Practice Gratitude – Try and find things in your life that you’re grateful for.
-Shifting your focus toward these positive thoughts gives you hope and helps to avoid dwelling and becoming consumed by negative emotions.
-We can always find something to be grateful for.
+Shifting your focus toward these positive thoughts gives you hope and helps to avoid dwelling on, or becoming consumed with negative emotions.

 - Flower Essences – Rescue Remedy, a combination of 5 different flower essences helps to banish stress on an emotional and mental level.
 Singular flower essences can be used with great success as well.

-And hard as it may be, continue to love.
+And as challenging as it may be, continue to expand your love.
 Love yourself and take care of yourself, you are worth it.
 Be gentle with yourself as you move through this process, hold yourself accountable for the work, and don’t forget to celebrate your successes – no matter how small or big.

 Congratulations!
 Now Allow Yourself to Really Feel it

-After you have worked through the emotional pain, really pay attention to what you feel in that moment.
-Latch on to it.
-For dear life.
+As you release the emotional pain, really pay attention to what you feel in those moments.
 Take a deep breath in and a deep breath out, really notice how you feel.
 Do you feel relief?
 Do you feel empowered?
 Do you feel free?

 For me it felt like the weight of the world had lifted off my shoulders, I no longer felt that giant pit in my stomach, the giant monster sitting on my chest, I could breath again and all I wanted to do was spread my wings and fly!
 I felt free.
 And now I was empowered to access more of that peace and freedom.